-This post is all about content marketing ROI (return on investment) and how it can help maximize your conversions.
+This post is all about content marketing ROI (return on investment) and how it can help maximize your conversion rate.

-We’ll not only define what content marketing ROI is, but we’ll also give you the formula on how to compute for it.
+We’ll not only define what content marketing ROI is, but we’ll also give you the ROI calculations on how to compute for it.

 You’ll also see all the factors involved in a marketing campaign and how to make content marketing ROI work.

 We’ll even throw in some tips on improving your return on investment.

 With all of that said, let’s go jump right into it.

 What Is Content Marketing ROI?
 How Do You Compute for It?